Thumbnail image of wire cloche with little plants and a tiny lamb statue inside

 I went with a basic stain with sealer that I had sitting close-by.
 I think it will transition between several rooms I have in mind.

-If you are power-tool-phobic and there is already a hole in your cup, this is THE chance to dominate.
 The hole is already there, you are just making it a bit larger.
 If you are adding a hole, be sure to find center before you get started.

 I didn’t want to risk splitting the wood as I’m not sure how great this wood is, so I did a couple of passes, increasing the bit size each time.
-After each increase, check and see if it’s enough for the shank of your button to sit down inside the hols.
+After each increase, check and see if it’s enough for the shank of your button to sit down inside the holes.

 Done with the drilling, you can now lightly sand and paint or stain your handle as you please.

-STEP 2) Flatten Your Wire Mesh
+STEP 2) Flatten Your Wire Mesh-

 It was a bit tricky at first to find the end of the mesh and which direction to start unfolding it.
 But once I found it, no problem.